kgrid/kgrid-site/docs/tutorial/clients/httpie.md

 JSON support, syntax highlighting, wget-like downloads, plugins, and more.
-HTTPie runs on windows, mac, linux, etc.  The following are examples of using [HTTPie](https://httpie.org) to access the Knowledge Object Implementation and executing the Knowledge Object service.
+HTTPie runs on windows, mac, linux, etc.  The following are examples of using [HTTPie](https://httpie.org) to access the Knowledge Object and executing the Knowledge Object service.
 Below examples of using [HTTPie](https://httpie.org) to access the [Ten-year Fatal Cardiovascular Risk Calculation KO Service](https://library.kgrid.org/#/object/score%2Fcalc) KO Service.